The Alignment Archive

 Fusion begins when both sides become dependent on the other’s rail.

-The structural layer says dependency
+The public layer says partnership.
+The structural layer says dependency.

 Government needs private execution.
 Corporations need public permission.
 The circuit tightens around access.

-Subsidies, contracts, bailouts, grants, tax incentives, procurement, and regulatory advantage show where capital is being directed.
+The money layer says routing: subsidies, contracts, bailouts, grants, tax incentives, procurement, and regulatory advantage show where capital is being directed.

 Corporate-state fusion turns access into governance.